-- 1. An audible alarm required by 406, of the Rules is to sound from the door begins to move and continue to sound until the door is completely closed.
+- An audible alarm required by 406. of the Rules is to sound from the door begins to move and continue to sound until the door is completely closed.
 Other audible alarms shall be provided that are distinct from those in the area.
 For passenger ships the alarm shall sound for at least 5 s but not more than 10 s before the door begins to move and shall continue sounding until the door is completely closed. - 2.
 In the case of remote closure by hand operation, an alarm is required to sound only while the door is actually moving.
 In passenger areas and areas of high ambient noise, the audible alarms are to be supplemented by visual signals at both sides of the doors. - 3.
-All watertight doors, including sliding doors, operated by hydraulic door actuators, either a central hydraulic unit or independent for each door is to be provided with a low fluid level alarm or low gas pressure alarm, as applicable or some other means of monitoring loss of stored energy in the hydraulic accumulators.
+All watertight doors, including sliding doors, operated by hydraulic door actuators, either a central hydraulic unit or an independent hydraulic unit for each door is to be provided with a low fluid level alarm or low gas pressure alarm, as applicable or some other means of monitoring loss of stored energy in the hydraulic accumulators.
 This alarm is to be both audible and visible and shall be located on the central operating console at the navigation bridge.
+For passenger ships this alarm is to be both audible and visible and shall be located on the central operating console at the navigation bridge.
+For cargo ships, this alarm shall be both audible and visible and should be located at the navigation bridge.
+(2021)